csbg/SplineOmics/README.md

 encapsulates the `SplineOmics` package together with the necessary environment and dependencies.
 This ensures higher levels of reproducibility because the analysis is carried out in a consistent environment, independent of the operating system and its custom configurations.

-More information about `Docker containers can be found on the [official Docker page](https://www.docker.com/resources/what-container/).
+More information about `Docker` containers can be found on the [official Docker page](https://www.docker.com/resources/what-container/).

-For instructions on downloading the image of the 'SplineOmics' package and running the container, please refer to the [Docker instructions](https://raw.githubusercontent.com/csbg/SplineOmics/main/doc/Docker_instructions.html).
+For instructions on downloading the image of the `SplineOmics` package and running the container, please refer to the [Docker instructions](https://raw.githubusercontent.com/csbg/SplineOmics/main/doc/Docker_instructions.html).

 ## ▶️ Usage